 Converter Purpose

 This converter instantly transforms values between percentage and decimal formats.
 Percentages represent parts per hundred (%), while decimals use base-10 notation with a decimal point.
+For other numerical transformations, you might also find our fraction to decimal converter helpful when dealing with ratios.

 - What it does: Converts percentage values to decimal equivalents and vice versa